The German shepherd is popular for its distinctive large erect ears. However, during birth, the German shepherd’s ears are normally floppy.

 As earlier discussed, intestinal parasites can cause your German shepherd to have floppy ears.

-Always check your puppy’s poop to see whether there are traces of heartworm and roundworms in their fecal matter.
+Always check your puppy’s poo to see if there are traces of heartworm and roundworms in it.

-It would help if you did fecal float before deworming your young furry friend.
+It would be helpful if you float your furry friend before deworming him.

 Clean Your Dog’s Ears